yangong23/VITR/README.md

 ```
 python train.py --data_path $DATA_PATH --dataset $DATA_NAME --logger_name runs/log --model_name runs/model --model ViT-B/16 or ViT-L/14
 ```
-### 3 evaluate CLIP, and extract data features for the use of CLIP-RR
+### Evaluate CLIP, and extract data features for the use of CLIP-RR

 RN101 is required, please use one of ViT-B/16 and ViT-L/14.